Trusted by world-class organizations

 Frequently Asked Questions

-- Who is responsible for AI Ethical Compliance?
-Developers, organizations, regulators, and sometimes independent auditors share responsibility.
+- Who is responsible for AI ethical compliance?
+Developers, organizations deploying AI, and regulatory bodies all share responsibility.